3D-Mem: 3D Scene Memory for Embodied Exploration and Reasoning: Related Work

 \section{Related Work}

 \textbf{3D Scene Representations.} Recent works \citep{peng2023openscene, zhang2023clip, shafiullah2022clip, yamazaki2024open} have focused on establishing dense 3D representations by grounding 2D representations captured by Vision-Language Foundation Models (\eg CLIP~\cite{radford2021learning}, BLIP~\cite{li2022blip}, SEEM~\cite{zou2024segment}) into 3D scenes, which showcase impressive results on tasks such as open-vocabulary object segmentation and language-guided object grounding \citep{hong20223dgrounding}.
 However, such representations are limited due to high resource consumption and the inability to support dynamic updates.
-Moreover, their scene features are limited to the semantic level and do not include spatial and multi-scale information.
 3D scene graphs address these limitations by formulating the scene as a compact graph, where nodes represent objects, and edges encode inter-object relationships as textual descriptions \citep{gay2019visual, armeni20193d, kim20193, wald2020learning, conceptgraph}, enabling real-time establishment and dynamic update for hierarchical scene representations \citep{rosinol2021kimera,wu2021scenegraphfusion,hughes2022hydra}.
-While such object-centric representations have demonstrated effectiveness in various tasks, they remain constrained for oversimplifying inter-object relationships with rigid descriptions and missing mechanisms for active exploration and memory management.
+While such object-centric representations have demonstrated effectiveness in various tasks, they remain constrained for oversimplifying inter-object relationships with restrictive text descriptions.
 To tackle this challenge, our work leverages a set of informative memory snapshots to visually capture spatial and semantic relationships among objects, offering a more sophisticated understanding of the scene.